Agents of S.H.I.E.L.D. season 2: Development

 In March 2014, executive producer Jeffrey Bell stated at the Agents of S.H.I.E.L.D.
-PaleyFest panel that the writers are able to read the screenplays for upcoming Marvel Cinematic Universe films to know where the universe is heading, which allowed them to form a plan for the show through the end of a third season.
+PaleyFest panel that the writers are able to read the screenplays for upcoming Marvel Cinematic Universe (MCU) films to know where the universe is heading, which allowed them to form a plan for the show through the end of a third season.
 On May 8, 2014, the series was renewed for a second season of 22 episodes.

 Writing

 In July 2014, Clark Gregg stated that the season resumes months after the end of season one, and "the monumental nature of [rebuilding S.H.I.E.L.D.] is made very clear almost immediately, because you realize everyone—US government, US military and other wise—wants to arrest us.
 S.H.I.E.L.D.'s illegal.
 We have very few resources.
 Everything we're going to do involves dealing with, still, finding out who's Hydra and who's not amongst our friends.
 To rebuild S.H.I.E.L.D., we're going to need some old friends to prove themselves, some new friends, and we're going to have to do it in a way that's very back alley, old school."